-District Information Technology provides support for the District's administrative computing environment, the network and telecommunications infrastructure, and core network and Internet services.
+District Information Technology provides support for the District's administrative computing environment, the network and telecommunications infrastructure, and core network and Internet services (III.C.1-4).
 The SDCCD Distance Education Handbook provides faculty with guidelines in developing online courses following best practices and to provide resources regarding Federal and State Regulations, ACCJC Standards for Distance Education, and the related SDCCD Board Policies and Procedures.

-Technology in the District is a critical component of multiple aspects of teaching, learning, and student support, as well as the foundation and infrastructure for all administrative and business operations throughout the District.
 As a multi-College District serving multiple campuses and locations throughout the City of San Diego, there are aspects of technology centralized to the District Office's Information Technology Services department and others decentralized to the Colleges' Information Technology areas.
 Technology-related services, hardware, and software are regularly evaluated, upgraded, and maintained to provide appropriate and adequate technology support and services to the entire District's management and operational functions.

 The Colleges support the teaching and learning technology service-related needs of the academic programs at each institution, with the District's IT department providing Districtwide network infrastructure, hardware and software, telephone operations, data center, and "helpdesk" services to all four Colleges in addition to being responsible for the District Office's various locations.
 The District IT department is also responsible for the Districtwide library system and web servers, the administrative ERP (Enterprise Resource Planning) system's hardware and software configuration, installation and maintenance, and the standards for all technology software and hardware used throughout the District.
-The current District Technology Replacement Plan's priority is server upgrades, which require a comprehensive evaluation of the various physical and virtual servers within the District.
+The current District Technology Replacement Plan's priority is server upgrades, which require a comprehensive evaluation of the various physical and virtual servers within the District (III.C.1-5, III.C.1-6).